jaysaurus/Co.Koa/README.md

 # Co.Koa MVC
 **These notes are a work in progress, release on NPM is pending the release of documentation**

 An opinionated MVC; inspired by Grails MVC, written for Koa with support for MongoDB and Handlebars (HBS).

 **Co.Koa** obeys convention over configuration.
 It is the fruit of a number of years of study and industry work with MVC products. **Co.Koa's** greatest strength comes in its implementation of Dependency Management.
 Controllers, Models and Services are each supplied with a powerful callback that reads and feels like a JQuery call.
 No need to worry about requiring reams of files from across your project.
-This build is currently early alpha and, as such, available here for research and interest purposes.
+This build is currently available here for research and interest purposes.

 Comprehensive documentation will evolve over time.

 ## Structure & Installation
+To install **Co.Koa** please visit: https://github.com/jaysaurus/Co.Koa/wiki/Installation

 The majority of Co.Koa focuses around the api folder ()
 ```
 \api\controllers